 There are some truly legendary Dirt Bike events around the world.
 Here are some of the most extreme events which I will be adding to in upcoming posts.

-The Erzberg Rodeo is an Austrian event which is part of the Red Bull Hard Enduro Series.
+The Erzberg Rodeo is an Austrian event which is part of the Red Bull World Enduro Super Series (WESS).
 The event was started in 1995 by Karl Katoch.

 It is widely regarded as one of the toughest extreme enduros in the world.
 When only 2% of the competitors actually finish, it is easy to understand why.